livingdolls/go-blockchain-simulate/README.md

 - Private keys are stored in plain text in the database
 - Simplified RSA signatures (real blockchains use ECDSA)
 - Single-node implementation (no network/peer-to-peer)
-- No transaction fees or block rewards implemented
+- Transaction fees and block rewards are implemented, but consensus and distributed mining are not
 - Centralized mining (no consensus between multiple nodes)

 ### Performance